Donnie-McGee/Festival-Purchase-Behavior-Analysis/Data Preparation/README.md

 - *"favourite_genre"*: "Regueton" → "Reggaeton"
 - *"recommend_to_friend"*: "nO" → "No"

+### Trimming Extra Spaces

+As part of the data cleaning process, I removed leading and trailing spaces from all values across the dataset.
+Additionally, I replaced occurrences of multiple consecutive spaces with a single space to ensure consistency.

+E.g.
+- "3     Days" → "3 Days"

-### Clean columns:
+### Verifying Clean Columns

-All other columns are clean: they contain no null values, no typos and all the values they have are logical and consistent.
+All remaining columns have been reviewed and are clean.
+They contain:

+- No null values
+- No typos
+- Logical and consistent data throughout

 ## Data Type Conversion: